OpenTreeOfLife/otcetera/README.md

 Format codes are given in `otc-relabel-tree -h`.
 It is also possible to relabel non-taxonomy nodes, but without refering to taxonomy fields.

+It is possible to avoid specifying the taxonomy, if the the file `~/.opentree` contains a config file specifying the location of OTT.

 ### getting the full distribution of out-degree counts for a tree